ayportella/learning_more_about_sql/README.md

-# Learnin More About SQL
+# Learning More About SQL

 This is a repository for my codes related to SQL learning.